xHybred/Hybred-Shaders/README.md

 - For single player games use [REST addon](https://github.com/4lex4nder/ReshadeEffectShaderToggler/releases) in order to ignore the UI of the game.

 - Pair this with a post-process AA like [SMAA](https://github.com/martymcmodding/iMMERSE) or [CMAA2](https://gist.github.com/martymcmodding/aee91b22570eb921f12d87173cacda03) (both by MartyMCModding, his versions are more optimized).
 Make sure other AA methods go before (above) this shader.
+Optionally you can also add sharpening after all the shaders if you want, but the more shaders you put on the higher the overhead is.

 **Info**